adidas Supernova Rise Running Shoe Review

 Heel Energy Return

-The adidas Supernova Rise has good energy return in the heel.
+The adidas Supernova Rise has decent energy return in the heel.
 Thanks to its PEBA-EVA blend foam, it has relatively high rebound for a daily trainer.
-However, it doesn't quite reach the efficiency of super shoes like the adidas Adizero Adios Pro 3.
+However, it's still far from reaching the efficiency of super shoes like the adidas Adizero Adios Pro 3.

 Forefoot Energy Return